UPDATED: NOVEMBER 04, 2022 | 3 MIN READ

 7. Paying too much for a temporary repair job

-Even though you should prioritize immediate hazards, don’t spend too much money on a quick repair if it’s only a short-term fix.
-If you spend too much on temporary repairs, you could reach the payout limits of your contract long before you get to necessary, long-term renovations.
-Save the big bucks for construction that you’ll be happy with years down the road.
+You should prioritize immediate hazards, but be careful not to spend too much money on a quick repair if it’s only a short-term fix.
+Temporary repairs are a cost-efficient solution to minor defects.
+Still, if you spend too much on these temporary fixes, you’ll reach the payout limits of your contract long before you get to the necessary long-term renovations.
+Save the big bucks for construction that you’ll be happy with years later.

 8. Not keeping receipts for the most expensive appliances and items in your home

-The biggest appliances in your house probably add up to a lot of money: your dishwasher, washing machine, dryer, refrigerator, and TV are all serious investments.
-In the case of a natural disaster or other incident, where one or more of those items is broken, you could be looking at a loss of thousands of dollars.
+Your dishwasher, washing machine, dryer, refrigerator, and TV are all investments, and losing more than one at a time could cost you thousands.
 That’s why it’s a good idea to keep the receipts for your most expensive appliances when you buy them.

 9. Not keeping receipts from your temporary housing/living costs while your home is being repaired

-If your home suffers catastrophic damage and becomes unlivable, most insurance policies will cover some or all of your living expenses while your house is being repaired.
-This could include temporary housing, food, household goods, and even some medical expenses (check your specific policy to make sure).
-So if you want to be reimbursed for those costs, make sure to keep any receipts from your hotel, restaurants, and groceries while you wait for construction to finish.
+This could include temporary housing, food, household goods, and medical expenses.
+So if you want to be reimbursed for those costs, keep receipts from your hotel, restaurants, and groceries while you wait for construction to finish.

 10. Underestimating the reimbursement you should get